A simple, strong alpine anchor

 You’re alpine climbing.
 You finish your pitch, and see a nice crack which perfectly takes a couple of cams for your anchor.

-(Yes, a three-piece anchor is a general standard, but in many alpine situations, two good pieces are acceptable, and you need to use what you’ve got at the end of a pitch.)
+Yes, a three-piece anchor is a general standard, but in many alpine situations, two good pieces are acceptable.
+Why?

 You could clip both of the racking carabiners with a 120 cm sling, tie off a figure 8 master point, and call it good.
 Standard textbook anchor, no problem with that.